mayankchandrajoshi/calculatorRN/README.md

 My First React Native Project - Calculator

-You can use it using scanning this QR code:
+You can use it using scanning this QR code in expo app:

 ![QRcode](https://user-images.githubusercontent.com/78165217/208245495-d2eb2451-4255-4e46-b45f-83febd458145.jpg)